Idle Free Campaign

 Here are some places where you can reduce your idling time:

-What is REAL Doing?
+What has REAL Done?

 During the pilot project undertaken during the summer of 2005, the Idle-Free Team spoke to 380 motorists stopped at the three lock crossings Smiths Falls and Merrickville and had a display “under the water tower” at the Smiths Falls Chocolate and Railway Festival.